Particular/install-sql-server-action/README.md

 # install-sql-server

 This action installs and runs SQL Server for a GitHub Actions workflow.
+Also [adds support for sqlcmd](#using-sqlcmd).

 1. Installs SQL Server
   * On Windows, uses [Chocolatey](https://chocolatey.org/) to install [SQL Server Express](https://community.chocolatey.org/packages/sql-server-express).